ArnaudSibilleHub/Leads_Analysis/README.md

-#Analyse excel datas regardint clients and prospects
+# Leads_Analysis

+excel sheets cleaning and simplyfing with pandas